waldvogel/vagrant-hostmaster/README.md

-# Vagrant::Hostmaster
+# vagrant-hostmaster

-TODO: Write a gem description
+vagrant-hostmaster is a Vagrant plugin to manage /etc/hosts entries on both the host OS and guest VMs.

 ## Installation